flatironinstitute/stan-playground/paper/paper.md

    and provides WebAssembly modules back to the client.
 While a public server is hosted by the Flatiron Institute, users can also run their own and connect to that instead in the settings UI.

 4. **Sampling**.
-User can control the key parameters for the sampling algorithm (number of iterations, etc) and monitor progress in real time.
+Users can control the key parameters for the sampling algorithm (number of iterations, etc) and monitor progress in real time.

 5. **Posterior Analysis**.
 Stan Playground provides many built-in diagnostics and visualizations for the